Fast 800 Diet: What is the 800 Calorie Diet and is it sustainable?

 Certain foods are limited or excluded to help control blood sugar and calorie intake.

-• Carbohydrates, such as white bread, pasta, rice and potatoes, are avoided due to their impact on blood glucose levels.
+• Carbohydrates, particularly refined carbohydrates such as white bread, pasta and rice , are avoided within the constraints of this diet, due to their impact on blood glucose levels.

-• Sugar in the form of sweets, cakes, biscuits and sugary drinks is excluded to reduce empty-calorie intake.
+• Added sugars in the form of sweets, cakes, biscuits and sugary drinks are excluded to reduce empty-calorie intake.

 • Processed foods, including ready meals and ultra-processed snacks, are discouraged, as they are often high in salt, unhealthy fats and additives.